jayalakshmimd/Demo-Cy/cypress/moderate.md

    });
 });
 ### 2.How to access shadow DOM in Cypress?
-Shadow DOM is a web standard that allows developers to create isolated components with their own CSS and JavaScript cy.get("shadow-signup-form").shadow().find('input[name="password"]').type("lambdatest@123");
+The Shadow DOM is a browser feature that allows developers to encapsulate a portion of the DOM (Document Object Model) and style it separately from the rest of the document. cy.get("shadow-signup-form").shadow().find('input[name="password"]').type("lambdatest@123");
 ### 3.What is the trigger function in Cypress?How can I use mouseover in Cypress?
 The trigger() method enables you to programmatically fire events on elements.
 This is particularly useful for testing scenarios where standard Cypress commands like click() or type() might not be sufficient, such as when testing custom event listeners, animations, or interactions that rely on specific event properties.